uc-cdis/gen3sdk-python/docs/howto/asyncDownloadMultiple.md

     --skip-completed
 ```

 **Note**: The specific values shown in examples (like `--max-concurrent-requests 20`) are for demonstration only.
-For current parameter options and default values, always refer to the command line help: `gen3 download-multiple-async --help`
+For current parameter options and default values, always refer to the command line help: `gen3 download-multiple --help`